 Kombucha is a probiotic soda made from tea, sugar and a SCOBY.
 A SCOBY is a symbiotic culture of bacteria and yeast and is an organism that consumes the sugar in the brew and ferments it to create a delicious drink that is great for gut health.

-Kombucha can be bought from many cafes and health shops but is actually incredibly easy and inexpensive to make at home.
+Kombucha can be bought from many cafes and health shops, but it is actually incredibly easy and inexpensive to make at home.

-Some people worry about the sugar used in making kombucha, but it is added for the SCOBY to eat – the SCOBY uses the caffeine and sugar and in the process, ferments the tea.
+Some people worry about the sugar used in making kombucha, but it is added for the SCOBY to eat.
+The SCOBY uses caffeine and sugar, and in the process, ferments the tea.

 Why drink Kombucha?

 Fermented foods used to be an integral part of our diets, due to the fact that fermentation enabled us to keep a food longer than it would normally last.
-The fermentation process creates enzymes that help your tummy break down and digest your food better, and also an army of ‘good gut bacteria’, which aids in things like your digestive process, elimination of toxins via the correct channels, removal and recycling of excess hormones from your system as well as strengthening your immune system.
+The fermentation process creates enzymes that help your stomach break down and digest your food better, as well as an army of ‘good gut bacteria’, which aids your digestive process, the elimination of toxins via the correct channels, removal and recycling of excess hormones from your system, as well as strengthening your immune system.

-Kombucha is an easy to make and delicious fermented food that you can enjoy every day – once you’ve made it once it won’t seem daunting.
+Kombucha is an easy-to-make and delicious fermented food that you can enjoy every day; once you’ve made it, it won’t seem daunting.

 Because fermented foods have such a profound effect on your gut and digestive system directly, it is recommended that you start slowly and wean yourself into it.
-Start with a 100mLs a day for adults and 30mL a day for kids.
+Start with 100mL a day for adults and 30mL day for kids.

 Basic Kombucha Recipe